Haley vows to stay in GOP race as Trump seeks commanding victory in New Hampshire

 New Hampshire’s Democrats, citing state laws dictating that their state hold the nation’s first primary after Iowa’s caucuses, defied the revamped order and pushed ahead with their primary as scheduled.

-Biden didn't campaign here and his name won't be on the ballot, meaning the state's Democrats can vote for the president's two little-known major primary challengers, Minnesota Rep. Dean Phillips and self-help author Marianne Williamson.
-Still, many of New Hampshire's top Democrats backed a write-in campaign that they expect Biden to handily win.
+Biden didn’t campaign here and his name wasn’t on the ballot, meaning the state’s Democrats could vote for the president’s two little-known major primary challengers, Minnesota Rep. Dean Phillips and self-help author Marianne Williamson.
+Still, many of New Hampshire’s top Democrats backed a write-in campaign that they expected Biden to handily win.

 Instead of focusing on New Hampshire, Biden was joining Vice President Kamala Harris in northern Virginia for a rally in defense of abortion rights, which Democrats see as a winning issue for them across the country in November.